RoAjinkya/FlightDelay/README.md

 # FlightDelay
-This is spark project that predicts if a US flight will be delayed
+This is spark project that predicts if a US flight will be delayed be